Celarity Blog • Updated Dec 20, 2021

-In this first article, I’ll uncover questions you should be asking to ensure you know how your 401(k) or profit-sharing plan is structured and review what it means if you decide to leave sooner than expected.
+In this first article, we’ll uncover questions you should be asking to ensure you know how your 401(k) or profit-sharing plan is structured and review what it means if you decide to leave sooner than expected.

 Starting with 401(k)’s and Profit-Sharing